microsoft/sqlworkshops/sql2019lab/02_Security.md

 The added benefit of built-in classification is that now auditing of data classification is included.
 SSMS starting with version 18.1 has been enhanced to take advantage of this new T-SQL feature.

-**Note**: *The use of data classification and auditing with SQL Server does not imply an organization has met requirements like GDPR.
+**NOTE**: *The use of data classification and auditing with SQL Server does not imply an organization has met requirements like GDPR.
 SQL Server is providing some of the capabilities needed by organizations to meet certain regulations and compliance.
 It is up to a business or organization to use these tools to meet their requirements or regulations.*

 You can read the documentation for data discovery and classification for SQL Server, Azure SQL Database, and Azure SQL Data Warehouse at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-data-discovery-and-classification.